ndwarshuis/org-ml/README.md

 - 'branch' is used here instead of 'container'.
 Furthermore, 'leaf' is used to describe the converse of 'branch' (there does not seem to be an equivalent term in `org-element.el`)
-- `org-element.el` uses 'attribute(s)' and 'property(ies)' interchangably to
+- `org-element.el` uses 'attribute(s)' and 'property(ies)' interchangeably to
   describe nodes; here only 'property(ies)' is used

 ## Properties

-All properies specified by `org-element.el` are readable by this API (eg one can query them with functions like `om-get-property`).
+All properties specified by `org-element.el` are readable by this API (eg one can query them with functions like `om-get-property`).

 The properties `:begin`, `:end`, `:contents-begin`, `:contents-end`, `:parent`, and `post-affiliated` are not settable by this API as they are not necessary for